 Is My Home and Roof in Good Condition?

 You want to get both an overall estimate of the condition of the roof as well as specific lists of existing problems or areas for future concern.
-A top home inspection tip for buyers is to ask about the roof as it currently is and to get the inspector’s impression for how well it will stand up in the future.
+A top home inspection tip for buyers is to ask about the roof as it currently is.
+Also, home buyers should get the inspector’s impression for how well it will stand up in the future.

-Inspections are a great way to identify damage that you can’t easily see from the ground, and it’ll also let you know about weaknesses that may not have been detected yet.
+Inspections are a great way to identify damage that you can’t easily see from the ground.
+It’ll also let you know about weaknesses that may not have been detected yet.
 If a roof is wearing down prematurely or is nearing the end of a warranty, you can get a good estimate of your future costs.